swiftlang/swift-markdown/README.md

 ### Submitting a Feature Request

-For feature requests, please feel free to create an issue on [Swift JIRA](https://bugs.swift.org/) with the `New Feature` type or start a discussion on the [Swift Forums](https://forums.swift.org/c/development/swift-docc).
+For feature requests, please feel free to file a [GitHub issue](https://github.com/apple/swift-markdown/issues/new) or start a discussion on the [Swift Forums](https://forums.swift.org/c/development/swift-docc).

 Don't hesitate to submit a feature request if you see a way